coroutine/chef-rails_apps/README.md

             }
         }
     }

+### XSendFile Notes:
+The `enable_send_file_allow_above` attribute adds the `XSendFileAllowAbove on` declaration to the apache config.
+By default, we do not include this delcaration as it's deprecated in modern versions of XSendFile.
+Typically, this should only be enabled when provisioning nodes with older distros.

+The `send_file_path` attribute adds the `XSendFilePath <absolute path>` declaration to the apache config.
+This is the current method for defining paths from which files are sent.
+This method supersedes `XSendFileAllowAbove`.

 ### SSL notes:
 The `ssl_cert_file`, `ssl_cert_key_file`, and `ssl_cert_chain_file`, entries must be listed as an array, where each line of text in the file is an element in the array.
 For example: